Project-Herophilus/DataSynthesis/DataTier/DataSynthesis-DataTier-General.md

 technology and eventually backport the new data model to SQL Server when the time was right.

-* RDBMS - Move from SQL Server 2017 to MySQL 8
+* RDBMS - Moved base from SQL Server 2017 to MySQL 8 /MariaDB.
+We will support other RDBMS with DDL scripts;
-* Development Technologies - Take the .Net Core assets developed and move them to another technology or technologies.
+  however, it is the responsibility of partners implementers to build out the load scripts.
+We have these done that support MariaDB 10.x and MySQL 8 (or greater).
+* Development Technologies - We make every attempt to leverage industry leading development technologies to leverage our data tier.
+Currently, we have support for Quarkus and Node (Express).
+We also have implemented .Net Core but will be revisiting it as time permits.

 ## Data Model - Fit for Purpose